panoply/spx/readme.md

 ## Usage

 To initialize, call `Pjax.connect()` in your bundle and optionally pass preset configuration.
-By default, Pjax will replace the entire `<body>` fragment upon each navigation, so you should define a set of `targets[]` whose inner contents change on a per-page basis.
+By default it will replace the entire `<body>` fragment upon each navigation.
+You should define a set of `targets[]` whose inner contents should change on a per-page basis for the most optimal performance.

-> The typings provided in this package will describe each option in good detail
+> The typings provided in this package will describe each option in good detail, below are the defaults

 <!-- prettier-ignore -->
 ```js